evilpaper/midget-gem/README.md

 - Postgres.js to connect with a Postgres database.
 Postgres.js was selected before the more common node-postgres beacause of its simple surface API and dynamic query support.
 - NanoID for generating short URL's.

+The backend application lives inside the `./backend` folder.

+To start the backend application locally, run `npm run backend` from the project root directory `./`.

+By default, the backend application will run on port 8000.

 ### Persistent storage

 The application use a Postgres database for persistent storage.